Perth – Melbourne – Perth Tour

 Day 11: 80 Mile Beach – Broome

 B – Today, we reach Baden Baden in Western Australia – Broome.
-We leave the foothills of the “Great Sandy Desert” behind and drive parallel to 80 Mile Beach (380km).
+We leave behind the “Great Sandy Desert” foothills and drive parallel to 80 Mile Beach (380km).
 The area is sparsely populated—evening in Broome, the centre of pearl farming.

 Day 12: Broome